taovuokko/DocMorpher/README.md

 # DocMorph

-DocMorph is a simple Go tool that helps you quickly turn .docx templates into personalized PDFs, ideal for sending out software license details like Microsoft 365 to your customers.
+Personal project to make my life easier.
+DocMorph is a simple Go tool that helps to quickly turn .docx templates into personalized PDFs, ideal for sending out software license details like Microsoft 365 to your customers

 ## Features